 - Road, rail and service crossings of the Easement

 - Highway and road reconstruction

 - Field tile installations

 *Note: Even if the blasting is contemplated outside of the 30m on either site of an easement, it could create shock waves with the potential to damage the pipeline.
 A call must be made to Headwater in advance of any blasting planned in the general vicinity of an easement.

 How Does It Work?

 The “Call-Before-You-Dig” line, 1-800-880-5705, is operated on a 24 hour/7 days a week basis and calls to the number are answered by one of the answering service personnel.
-This person will provide information about the location of Corridor Resources pipelines to the caller.
-The information and excavation request will be forwarded to a Corridor Resources representative for follow-up.
-The Corridor Resources representative will follow up on the call to discuss the ground disturbance and inspect the location of the proposed ground disturbance.
-Corridor Resources will notify the landowner of any special requirements for working in the area near the pipeline.
+This person will provide information about the location of Headwater pipelines to the caller.
+The information and excavation request will be forwarded to a Headwater representative for follow-up.
+The Headwater representative will follow up on the call to discuss the ground disturbance and inspect the location of the proposed ground disturbance.
+Headwater will notify the landowner of any special requirements for working in the area near the pipeline.

-Written permission from Corridor Resources is required prior to any ground disturbance.
+Written permission from Headwater is required prior to any ground disturbance.

 If you have any comments or questions or if you require additional information, please contact the following: